What is remifentanil patient controlled analgesia (PCA)?

 Who may use remifentanil PCA?

-It is only offered and available to women who have been advised not to have an epidural by an anaesthetist, because of medical conditions such as blood clotting disorders and some spinal abnormalities.
-It is not offered to women who, through personal choice, do not want an epidural and it is not used on the Rosie Birth Centre (the midwife led birth unit).
+It is only offered and available to women and birthing people who have been advised not to have an epidural by an anaesthetist, because of medical conditions such as blood clotting disorders and some spinal abnormalities.
+It is not offered to those who, through personal choice, do not want an epidural and it is not used on the Rosie Birth Centre (the midwife led birth unit).
 It will not provide complete pain relief, but has proved useful for some women.
-Entonox (‘gas and air’) pain relief may also be used at the same time.
+Entonox (‘gas and air’) and TENS (Transcutaneous electrical nerve stimulation) machine may also be used at the same time to supplement pain relief.

 Side effects of remifentanil PCA

 Side effects of remifentanil PCA whilst you are using it include drowsiness, itching, nausea and lowered blood oxygen levels.
 Lowered oxygen levels may occur because your breathing rate may be reduced by the remifentanil and this means that you will require extra oxygen to breathe, which is given via a face mask.
+Remifentanil should be used with caution where you have received another opiate like pethidine within last 12 hours as the decrease in oxygen can be more significant.
 When you are using the remifentanil PCA your oxygen levels will need to be monitored at all times by your midwife, by an oxygen sensor on your finger.
 Your midwife will also measure your level of pain relief, drowsiness and blood pressure at regular intervals.

 Remifentanil is currently not licensed for use in a PCA device and must be prescribed and set up by an anaesthetist.
 It is a drug that is commonly used by anaesthetists in the operating theatre.